otahina/ExcellaCare-Planner-Hackathon-JunctionX/README.md

 ## 🏥 ExcellaCare can both save patients and doctors. 🧑‍⚕️🙆‍♀️✨

-Reduce the amount of stress on doctors, save more patients lives, and increase the quality of care with ExcellaCare.
+Reduce the amount of stress on doctors, save more patients' lives, and increase the quality of care with ExcellaCare.

 ## Demo Highlights 🎬